 - you will face financial hardship as a result of not being able to work while you are self-isolating (you will be asked to substantiate this).

-If applying due to a child’s isolation you must satisfy the above
+If applying due to a child’s isolation you must satisfy the above even if you are fully vaccinated.

 - you are the parent or guardian of a child or young person in the same household and need to take time off work to care for them while they self-isolate.
 This is limited to one parent or guardian per household for the child or young person’s self-isolation period.